Compare the best business bank accounts in the US (2025)

 • Fully online application – no in-person visits or branch appointments.

-• No need for additional documents unless required by specific business types (e.g., marketplaces or live streaming).
+• No additional documents are required unless specified by a particular business type (e.g., marketplaces or live streaming).

 Why open a global business account with Airwallex?

-If you're a US business looking to go global with a flexible financial solution, Airwallex can help.
-Airwallex lets you reach new markets without the hassles associated with traditional banks.
+If you're a US business looking to expand globally with a flexible financial solution, Airwallex can help.
+Airwallex enables you to reach new markets without the hassles typically associated with traditional banks.

 With a completely digital setup, you can skip the bank lines and open an account in minutes – no physical paperwork or branch visits are needed.
 Airwallex provides local currency accounts with bank details in over 60 countries, making it easier to expand your business internationally.